AVC Performing Arts Theatre

 61. Events presented free of charge will not be ticketed.
 All seating for such events will take place on a first-come, first-served basis.

 62. Minimum ticket price is $7.00.
 In addition, fees of between $1.00-2.00 per ticket are assessed on all tickets purchased by credit card, and a fee of $.50 per ticket is charged to the Producer by our outside ticket vendor.
-A portion of these fees may be passed on to the patrons if desired.
+These fees may be passed on to the patrons if desired.
 These fees are in addition to the Ticketing set-up fee.

 63. Tickets may be purchased on-line, by phone or in person at the AVC PAT Box Office.
 AVC PAT does not “hold” tickets without payment.
 Consignment tickets are available upon request.